Christie opts out of 2012 presidential race

 | TRENTON, New Jersey

-TRENTON, New Jersey New Jersey Governor Chris Christie dashed hopes on Tuesday he might make a late leap into the 2012 Republican presidential race, in a move that sets up a battle between Mitt Romney and Rick Perry.
+TRENTON, New Jersey New Jersey Governor Chris Christie dashed hopes on Tuesday that he might make a late leap into the 2012 Republican presidential race in a move that sets up a battle between Mitt Romney and Rick Perry.

 Christie's 45-minute news conference to say that "now is not my time" gave voters a taste of what they will miss in not having him on the campaign trail, a straight-talking politician so comfortable in his own skin he could laugh about news coverage of his ample waistline.

-His decision not to run will likely benefit former Massachusetts Governor Romney in the fight for moderate Republicans' support and leaves the Republican field largely set, as former Alaska Governor Sarah Palin is showing no signs of diving in.
+His exit will likely benefit former Massachusetts Governor Romney in the fight for moderate Republicans' support and leaves the Republican field largely set, as former Alaska Governor Sarah Palin is showing no signs of diving in.

-Romney, chased from the front-runner position by Perry weeks ago, has regained the lead after the Texas governor's poor debate performances.
-Recent polls also show big gains by businessman Herman Cain.
-Cain is tied with Romney for the lead in a new CBS News poll.
+Romney, chased from the front-runner position by Texas Governor Perry weeks ago, has now regained the lead after Perry's poor debate performances, as Republicans consider who is the more electable candidate in the general election contest against Democratic President Barack Obama in November 2012.

-The field of Republicans vying to take on Democratic President Barack Obama in the November 2012 general election includes players from across America's conservative political spectrum: Moderates Romney and former U.S. Ambassador to China Jon Huntsman, and right-leaning Perry, Cain, Michele Bachmann, Newt Gingrich and Ron Paul.
+The field includes players from across America's conservative political spectrum: Moderates Romney and former U.S. ambassador to China Jon Huntsman, and right-leaning Perry, Herman Cain, Michele Bachmann, Newt Gingrich and Ron Paul.

-The fight will now intensify as Republicans look to the first U.S. nominating contest, the Iowa caucuses, coming up in just three months, followed quickly by the New Hampshire and South Carolina primaries.
+The fight will now intensify as Republicans look to the first U.S. nominating contest, the Iowa caucuses, coming up in a mere three months, quickly followed by the New Hampshire and South Carolina primaries.

 "The waiting for 'Superman' is over," he said.
 "It won't change what we're doing.
 We've lived through President Palin, President Huckabee, President Trump and President Daniels.'
 We've survived 'em all."